Ramón Nomar: United States

-After working in Europe for twelve years, in December 2010, due to the difficult economic situation in Spain, Nomar moved to Los Angeles.
-He began traveling with his friend Nacho Vidal to California, where he participated in gonzo productions such as Slutty & Sluttier 12 (2010) by Manuel Ferrara or Belladonna: Manhandled 4 (2011) with Belladonna, and also collaborated with American brands such as Wicked Pictures, Reality Kings, New Sensations, Digital Playground, Evil Angel, Brazzers, Hard X, Kink, Porndoe Premium or Elegant Angel.
+In December 2010, due to the difficult economic situation in Spain, Nomar moved to Los Angeles.
+He participated in gonzo productions such as Slutty & Sluttier 12 (2010) by Manuel Ferrara or Belladonna: Manhandled 4 (2011) with Belladonna, and also collaborated with American brands such as Wicked Pictures, Reality Kings, New Sensations, Digital Playground, Evil Angel, Brazzers, Hard X, Kink, Porndoe Premium or Elegant Angel.

-Due to Nomar's Spanish accent, director Jordan Septo cast him in the role of the main protagonist Zorro, created by writer Johnston McCulley, who was based on the figure of the historic Californian outlaw Joaquín Murieta in his porn parody Zorro XXX: A Pleasure Dynasty Parody (2012).
-The cast also included Tommy Gunn (Don Rafael), Lacie James (Teresa), Gracie Glam (Elena), Vicki Chase (Lolita), Tasha Reign (Teresa), Jynx Maze (Selena), Brooklyn Lee (Maria), Tom Byron (Don Diego) and Alec Knight (Captain Love).
-The film won the NightMoves Award for Best Parody-Drama and was nominated for an AVN Award and an XBiz Award.
+Due to his Spanish accent, Nomar was cast by director Jordan Septo as Zorro, who was based on historic Californian outlaw Joaquín Murieta, in his film Zorro XXX: A Pleasure Dynasty Parody (2012).
+The film won the NightMoves Award for Best Parody-Drama.

 Joanna Angel cast him for the role of the monster in Burning Angel's Fuckenstein (2012) pastiche, for which he was nominated for an AVN Award in the category "Best Double Penetration Sex Scene" with James Deen and Joanna Angel.
 The film received the Industry AltPorn Award in the "Best Feature Video" category.
 He also acted as the neighbor in Masashi Kishimoto's Naruto shōnen manga parody - Comic Book Freaks and Cosplay Geeks (2015), directed by Joanna Angel with Annie Cruz and Wolf Hudson.
-In a parody of Arthur Miller's play The Crucible (The Crucible: Parody Gangbang, 2016), directed by Maitresse Madeline Marlowe, he played the character of a clergyman.
+Nomar also played a clergyman in The Crucible: Parody Gangbang (2016), a parody of Arthur miller's play directed by Maitresse Madeline Marlowe.